Intangible Heritage and the Soft Power of Places

 The concept of the Ganga-Jamuni tehzeeb can be seen emerging in the region with the advent of the Nawabs of Awadh, who ruled in the region from the mid eighteenth century till 1856 when the last Nawab of Awadh, Wajid Ali Shah was deposed to Matiaburz near Calcutta.
 The history of Nawabs in India begins with Burhan-ul-Mulk (Sadat Khan) in the year 1722, when he was appointed the Governor of Awadh, which was then a subah in the Mughal territory.
 He set his court in Faizabad which was later shifted to Lucknow by Nawab Asaf-ud-Daula in the year 1775.

 The Nawabs belonged to Nishapur, Iran and were staunch followers of the Shia sect of Islam.
 Lucknow soon became a center of Shiite culture with a direct dialogue with Iran.
 A significant influence was seen in the architecture and other cultural aspects of Lucknow.
 The fall of the Mughal Empire gave way to the rise of other independent states which were once under the Mughals, one of them being Awadh.
 Many musicians, dancers and other artists fleeing from Delhi to other royal courts found due patronage under the Nawabs of Awadh, who led extravagant and lavish lifestyles and were fine connoisseurs and patrons of the arts.
+If you are looking for bracelet.
+There’s something to suit every look, from body-hugging to structured, from cuffs to chain and cuffs.

 Rise of Lucknow as a Cultural Centre - As the centre of power shifted from the Mughals, scholars, poets, musicians and historians migrated to other royal courts like Awadh where they found patronage under the Nawabs.